Undergraduate BSc (Hons)

 Exploring the Fundamentals of Integrated Nursing Practice

-You will demonstrate the required NMC proficiencies commensurate with your stage of learning and development in year two in relation to your chosen field of practice and interprofessional practice (NMC part 2 progression).
-This will include developing skills in looking outwards from one’s own profession to consider relationships with other professional/nonprofessional people and the impact this has on care delivery.
+You will demonstrate how the required NMC proficiencies commensurate with your stage of learning and development in year two in relation to your chosen field of practice and interprofessional practice (NMC part 2 progression).
+This will include developing skills in looking outwards from one's own profession to consider relationships with other professionals/nonprofessional people and the impact this has on care delivery.

 Final year